dynamotn/neovim-config/README.md

 rm -rf ~/.config/nvim
 git clone https://gitlab.com/dynamo-config/vim ~/.config/nvim --single-branch
 ```
+- Make sure to have `virtualenv` installed, otherwise you must install it via your distro's package manager
 - After that, open Neovim.
 That's all!
 Hope you enjoy with neovim :smile:!

 ## Key bindings